Health screenings for women ages 18 to 39

 - Your provider will tell you how to prevent infections spread through sexual contact.
 These are called sexually transmitted infections (STIs).

-- You should talk with your provider concerning colon cancer screening if you have a strong family history of colon cancer or polyps, or if you have had inflammatory bowel disease or polyps yourself.
+- Talk with your provider about colon cancer screening if you have a strong family history of colon cancer or polyps, or if you have had inflammatory bowel disease or polyps yourself.

 - Routine bone density screening of women under 40 is not recommended.